toverainc/ai-router/README.md

 - Low system resource utilization (Rust FTW).
 - Streaming support with fixups for Triton Inference Server (required ATM).
 - Support mix of client stream request/stream to backend.
+- Input token counting and limiting without a round-trip to backend.
 - More to come!

 ### Supported Inference Types vs Backend Types